Adaptive Active Inference Agents for Heterogeneous and Lifelong Federated Learning: Proposed Method

 The BN vertices are divided into three categories: \begin{enumerate} \item \textbf{Configuration vertices}: Represent the (hyper)parameters of the system that are available for the agent to set.

 \item \textbf{SLO vertices}: Binary vertices that encode SLO being fulfilled or not and allow for finding dependencies between SLOs (and their fulfillment) and other vertices of the BN.

-\item \textbf{System vertices:} Additional vertices provide a more comprehensive overview of the system dynamic, such as resource usage, and their connection to SLOs. \end{enumerate} We use Hill Climb Search~\cite{10.5555/1795555} and Bayesian estimation to perform structural learning and parameter estimation.
+\item \textbf{System vertices:} Additional vertices provide a more comprehensive overview of the system dynamic, such as resource usage, and their connection to SLOs. \end{enumerate} \Cref{fig:BN_update} illustrates the process of learning the structure of the BN as the FL rounds progress.
+We use Hill Climb Search~\cite{10.5555/1795555} and Bayesian estimation to perform structural learning and parameter estimation.
 We use variable estimation to perform exact inference, such that an AIF agent utilizes precise computation to leverage the uncertainty of BNs.
 As the FL rounds progress, the BN causal structures are progressively discovered.
 Moreover, the agent experiences further refine the conditional probability distributions.

+To allow the agent to adapt to significant discrepancies between expected and observed outcomes, we distinguish between two update types.
+If the observed IG is higher than expected, the agent discards structure information from the previous iterations and initializes structure re-learning of the BN.
+Structure re-learning prioritizes the edges that include SLOs as the dependent node, to ensure that the relations that have an immediate impact on agent decisions are considered first.
+Conversely, if the observed IG is within expectations (equal or below expected IG), the agent only initializes a parameter update on the BN, merely accommodating new data that followed the expectations of the current generative model.

+To ensure the BN does not learn from early-stage ML model performance data, that do not accurately describe the relationship between performance SLO and configuration, and instead focuses on the \textit{lifelong} part of the training only, observations from early FL rounds are omitted until the model performance stabilizes.
+When the global FL model performance gets sufficiently close to the target performance SLO, a lifelong learning flag signals the AIF agent to start learning, before that, the configuration is taken at random, as no pre-defined strategies are defined for this warm-up stage.